-We now own a 36.75% non-operated working interest in SASB, a gas producing field located in the southern Black Sea with 4 platforms and an onshore gas processing plant.
-To date, the field has produced gross 37 Bcf (~1 Bcm).
-Based on original reserve projections, we estimate there 47 Bcf (1.3 BCM) reserves still to be produced from initial producing areas.
+Park Place owns a 49% non-operated working interest in SASB, a gas producing field located in the southern Black Sea with 4 platforms and an onshore gas processing plant.
+To date, the field has produced a gross 40 bcf.

-The field was first discovered in 2004 with a total of 22 wells drilled in the field.
-There are presently 10 wells connected to the existing infrastructure.
+The SASB field was discovered in 2004 and 8 wells are connected to the existing infrastructure with the field still producing gas.
 In excess of US$450 million (100%) invested in infrastructure and drilling to date.
-However, there has very little redevelopment work at the field since the original wells were drilled.
+However, there was very little redevelopment work at the field since the original wells were drilled.

-The Company plans to drill new step out production wells from the existing SASB platforms in 2018.
+The Company plans to re-drill undeveloped discoveries and low risk exploration wells from the existing SASB platforms in 2019.
 Each of the four platforms can accommodate between 1 and 3 new wells.
-The platforms connect through a network of pipelines to an onshore gas plant with the capacity to handle 75 MMcfd of gas.
-Drilling these new production wells should markedly increase production and significantly extend the productive life of the SASB field.
-In the longer term, there are 5 more wells that were drilled and tested substantial gas flow rates in the SASB field but are not connected to the current infrastructure.
+Once the new wells are drilled and completed they can be put on production right away as the platforms are connected through a network of pipelines to the onshore facility.
+Drilling there new wells would markedly increase production and Park Place would have enough internal generated revenue for future growth.
+In the longer term there are additional gas prospects that are not connected to the current infrastructure that will be evaluated.

 - West Eskikale

-Based on the same technology that discovered the existing wells, we have identified an additional 8 undrilled prospects defined on 3D seismic data.
+Based on the same technology that discovered the existing wells (85% success rate), Park Place has identified an additional 8 undrilled prospects defined on 3D seismic.

 Cendere Oil Field

-Cendere is an oil field discovered in the 1990s which is a long lived oil field.
-There are currently 16 producing wells yielding gross 600 barrels per day (net to us 110 bbl/d).
-The operating costs are high because of disposal of water since the field has a 95-98% water cut.
-However, it is anticipated the field can continue to produce for another 10 years.
+Cendere is an oil field discovered in the 1990s and is a long life reserve.
+There are currently 16 producing wells yielding gross 736 barrels per day (net to Park Place 135 bbl/d).
+It is anticipated the field will continue to produce for plus 10 years.

-We now own a 19.6% working interest (except 3 wells in which the equity is 9.8%).
-The field has produced greater than 19 million barrels to date from an estimated 45 million original oil in place.
+Park Place own a 19.6% working interest (except 3 wells in which the equity is 9.8%).
+The field has produced about 20 million barrels to date from an estimated 45 million barrels original oil in place.